OUR MISSION & VALUES

 What do you believe about the Bible?

-We hold a high view of Scripture, and we believe that intelligent people can take the Bible seriously.
+We believe that intelligent people can take the Bible seriously when it is interpreted wisely.
 We believe what Martin Luther, John Calvin, John Wesley, and Billy Graham believed about the Bible, that it is inspired by God, the primary authority for our faith, and trustworthy in all matters of faith and practice.
 We believe the Bible points us to Jesus, who is called the "Word of God" in John chapter 1 and guides us as we follow Him.

 We believe that loving the Bible requires caring about it enough to give it our most serious thought, so Christians must thoughtfully and humbly wrestle with how to interpret it in every generation.
 Those who claim to understand the Bible easily without having to interpret it may be convincing themselves but likely no one else.
 Most of us know that interpreting the Bible is just not that simple, as none of us is free from our own culture, political views, prejudices, and unexamined assumptions to be able to clearly interpret the Bible on our own.
 We interpret the Bible in community with Christians around the world, trusted friends, and Christians throughout history, believing that God has given us the gift of each other to help us understand God's will and how to follow Jesus to the best of our ability.